byteartis/neolauncher/README.md

 <!-- markdownlint-disable -->

-> Tiny launcher for long running processes that terminates on SIGTERM or SIGINT
+> Tiny launcher for long running processes that should terminate on SIGTERM or SIGINT

 <!-- gomarkdoc:embed:start -->